-Prerequisites: ED 300.
+Prerequisites: ED 300, EN 316, SS 205, and BIO 300 or SCI 310.
 Testing fee required.
 (ED 507 can be repeated for credit in a second subject area.)

 ED 508.....SECONDARY TEACHING METHODS (2)

 This course equips future secondary teachers to be prepared to develop and teach an effective program in their subject area for a diverse school population, along with methods of communicating expectations to students and parents, use of appropriate instructional methods and internet resources as learning tools, and motivating students to examine pertinent contributions from research.
 Emphasis is given to working with the subject-specific content California P-12 curriculum frameworks and standards and adapting instruction to the needs of special populations.
 This course requires at least 10 clock-hours of laboratory fieldwork in classrooms in the subject areas which the teacher candidates plan to teach.
 Taken concurrently with ED 503, 505.